ttys3/axum-multi-middleware-order-demo/README.md

 ## Router::layer order

 https://docs.rs/axum/latest/axum/middleware/index.html#ordering

-When you add middleware with Router::layer (or similar) all previously added routes will be wrapped in the middleware.
+When you add middleware with `Router::layer` (or similar) all previously added routes will be **wrapped** in the middleware.
-Generally speaking, this results in middleware being executed from bottom to top.
+Generally speaking, this results in middleware being executed **from bottom to top**.

 ```rust
     let app = Router::new().route("/", get(handler))